About GISS

 A key objective of GISS research is prediction of atmospheric and climate changes in the 21st century.
 The research combines analysis of comprehensive global datasets with global models of atmospheric, land surface, and oceanic processes.
 Study of past climate change on Earth and of other planetary atmospheres serves as a useful tool in assessing our general understanding of the atmosphere and its evolution.

 The perspective provided by space observations is crucial for monitoring global change and for providing data needed to develop an understanding of the Earth system.
 As the principal NASA center for Earth observations, Goddard Space Flight Center plays a leading role in global change research.
-Global change studies at GISS are coordinated with research at other offices and laboratories within the Earth Sciences Division.
+Global change studies at GISS are coordinated with research at other offices and laboratories within the GSFC Earth Sciences Division.

 Contact